Help! How Do I Tell My Parents I'm Changing To A Psychology Degree

 1. Lay the Foundations

-In order to convince them that you are committed to this change and new way forward, as well as prepared to engage in the long haul, you’ll need to do some research and thinking.
+In order to convince them that you are committed to this change and prepared to engage in the long haul, you’ll need to do some research and thinking.

 • Convince them that you’ve done your homework, by knowing: